unsw-restech/unsw-restech.github.io/docs/using_katana/accessing_katana.md

 Anyone at UNSW can apply for a general account on Katanif they think that Katana would suit their research needs and will typically use less than 10,000 CPU core hours a quarter.
 If a researcher requires or uses more than that they should also give consideration to using NCI.

-All Katana users gets access to [../../help_support/user_support/](help with software installation, getting started on Katana or running their jobs).
+All Katana users gets access to [help with software installation, getting started on Katana or running their jobs](../../help_support/user_support/).

-The only difference between Katana users is the number of compute jobs that can be run at any time and how long they can run for - general users can only use a 12 hour [Walltime]../../help_support/glossary#walltime).
+The only difference between Katana users is the number of compute jobs that can be run at any time and how long they can run for - general users can only use a 12 hour [Walltime](../../help_support/glossary#walltime).

 If your needs require more CPU hours or consulation, some Faculties, Schools and Research Groups have invested in Katana and have a higher level of access.
 Users in this situation should speak to their supervisor.